Sonu Shamdasani

-Sonu Shamdasani /'sɒnu shamda'sani:/(born 1962) is a London-based author, editor in chief, and professor at University College London.
+Sonu Shamdasani (born 1962) is a London-based author, editor in chief, and professor at University College London.
 His research and writings focus on Carl Gustav Jung (1875–1961) and cover the history of psychiatry and psychology from the mid-nineteenth century to current times.

 Shamdasani edited the first publication of Jung's important work, Liber Novus, The Red Book.
 Although its title had been well known for years, it was not until 2009 that its contents were revealed to the public and practicing psychotherapists.

 Education and academic career

 He gained his BA from Bristol University in 1984, followed by an MSc in the History of Science and Medicine at University College London/Imperial College London.
 Later Shamdasani was awarded a PhD in the History of Medicine from University College London's Wellcome Institute for the History of Medicine.
 He then became a professor at the Institute.

 In a 2009 interview with the Times of India, Shamdasani gave this brief biographical note:

 "I am a Sindhi, I was born in Singapore and grew up in England.
 I first encountered Jung when I was travelling in India in my teens, looking for a guru.
 The first work of his that I came across was his commentary to The Secret of the Golden Flower, which was my first introduction to psychology.
 I then saw the text as promising the possibility of a mediation between Eastern mysticism and Western rationality.
 After further study, I thought that contemporary psychology and psychotherapy was in a mess, and I wanted to figure out how it had got into this state.
 This led me to the studying the history of psychology".

 In 2003 Shamdasani founded, along with Stephen Martin, the Philemon Foundation, which sought to publish all of Jung's works.
 Although Jung's Collected Works had been published in twenty volumes, there were manuscripts and other works by Jung that remained unpublished.
 Shamdasani commenced and continues now his labors at Philemon as the foundation's General Editor.

 Currently (2016) Shamdasani serves as a professor in the School of European Languages, Culture, and Society (SELCS) at University College London, and is also Director of the UCL Centre for the History of Psychological Disciplines.